aneldev/dyna-universal/README.md

 ## Use it with import
 ```
-import {env, isBrowser, isNode} from 'dyna-universal';
+import {envGlobal, isBrowser, isNode} from 'dyna-universal';

-// we import the `env`
+// we import the `envGlobal`
-env;            // is the node.js's global or browser's window
+envGlobal;            // is the node.js's global or browser's window
-env.isNode;     // boolean if we are in node
+envGlobal.isNode;     // boolean if we are in node
-env.isBrowser;  // boolean is we are is browser
+envGlobal.isBrowser;  // boolean is we are is browser

 // console them
 console.log('Are we are under node?
-Answer: ', env.isNode);       // writes, true or false
+Answer: ', envGlobal.isNode);       // writes, true or false
 console.log('Are we are under browser?
-Answer: ', env.isBrowser); // writes, true or false
+Answer: ', envGlobal.isBrowser); // writes, true or false

 // we can import the functions also from it
 console.log('Are we are under node?
 Answer: ', isNode());       // writes, true or false